Mohansaina/help-eachother/README.md

 3. Connect your forked repository
 4. Add environment variables:
    - SUPABASE_URL: your Supabase project URL
-   - SUPABASE_KEY: your Supabase anon key
+   - SUPABASE_KEY: your Supabase service role key (NOT the anon key)
 5. Set the build command to `npm install`
 6. Set the start command to `npm start`
 7. Deploy!